-14 kilometers from the turn off we had made it to the parking area to begin our day of exploring.
-In the early 1900’s, this area was home to a fishing and logging village that was eventually abandoned, but still left remnants of building foundations, gardens and an old Ranger Station that is still standing.
+14 kilometres from the turnoff we had made it to the parking area to begin our day of exploring.
+In the early 1900s, this area was home to a fishing and logging village that was eventually abandoned, but still left remnants of building foundations, gardens and an old Ranger Station that is still standing.
 The dubbed “Ghost Town” offers so much to see and do, that you can easily spend a full day or more exploring, which we took full advantage of.
-Hiking through the bush, a clearly cut path lead us to the sun beaming off crashing waves, a warm breeze winding through the trees, and birds singing overlooking Lake Superior towards Warp Bay.
-For a few hours we explored the highs and lows of the natural harbour taking in all that Algoma Country has to offer.
+Hiking through the bush, a clear-cut path leads us to the sun beaming off crashing waves, a warm breeze winding through the trees, and birds singing overlooking Lake Superior towards Warp Bay.
+For a few hours, we explored the highs and lows of the natural harbour taking in all that Algoma Country has to offer.

-A short time being back on the road, a growling sound emerged from within the car.
+A short time after being back on the road, a growling sound emerged from within the car.
 Our long day of adventuring had caught up to us and it was time for something to eat.
-It was evident where we all wanted to stop, and soon enough we pulled into the Voyageurs’ Lodge & Cookhouse.
-Located in Batchawana Bay right along Highway 17 heading, this Voyageur themed restaurant offers amazing meals to comfort any traveller as well as a the River Rock gift shop to remind you of your journey.
+It was evident where we all wanted to stop, and soon enough, we pulled into the The Voyageurs’ Lodge.
+Located in Batchawana Bay right along Highway 17 heading, this Voyageur-themed business offers amazing food to comfort any traveller as well as River Rock Gift Shop to remind you of your journey.

 Our stomachs were full and the sun began to set, it was time for the final stretch of highway to take us to our home in Algoma Country.

 Walk Among the Trees